apmlabs/ace-box/Readme.md

 ## Installation
 The recommended way of installing any ACE box version, local or cloud, is via Terraform (scroll down for alternatives).
 Check the [Azure](terraform/azure/Readme.md), [AWS](terraform/aws/Readme.md) or [Google Cloud](terraform/gcloud/Readme.md) subfolders for additional instructions.

-1. Check prereqs:
+1. Pre-requisites:
      - Terraform installed
      - Dynatrace tenant (prod or sprint, dev not recommended)
+2. Clone ace-box
-2. Go to folder `./terraform/<aws, azure or gcloud>/` or check out [BYO VM](docs/byo-vm.md) documentation for more details on how to use a VM of your choice.
+3. Go to folder `./terraform/<aws, azure or gcloud>/` or check out [BYO VM](docs/byo-vm.md) documentation for more details on how to use a VM of your choice.
-3. Set required Terraform variables:
+4. Set required Terraform variables:
    1. Check out the `Readme.md` for your specific cloud provider to verify the provider-specific configuration that needs to be set
    2. Add ace-box specific information (see below for more details)
    3. Set them by either